ouwargui/BetterAuthSwift/Sources/Plugins/Passkey/Documentation.docc/Resources/GettingStarted.md

 ## Setup your server

 Make sure to setup support for associated domains, otherwise Passkeys won't work with your app.
-You can check how to do it here: [Supportind Associated Domains](https://developer.apple.com/documentation/xcode/supporting-associated-domains)
+You can check how to do it here: [Supporting Associated Domains](https://developer.apple.com/documentation/xcode/supporting-associated-domains)

 ## Quick Setup